Avengers: Age of Ultron: Plot

 In the Eastern European country of Sokovia, the Avengers—Tony Stark, Thor, Bruce Banner, Steve Rogers, Natasha Romanoff, and Clint Barton—raid a Hydra facility commanded by Baron Wolfgang von Strucker, who has experimented on humans using the scepter previously wielded by Loki.
-They meet two of Strucker's test subjects—twins Pietro (who has superhuman speed) and Wanda Maximoff (who has telepathic and telekinetic abilities)—and apprehend Strucker, while Stark retrieves Loki's scepter.
+They are attacked by two of Strucker's test subjects, twins who have been given superhuman abilities: Pietro (superspeed) and Wanda Maximoff (telepathy and telekinesis).
+The Avengers apprehend Strucker and retrieve Loki's scepter.

-Stark and Banner discover an artificial intelligence within the scepter's gem, and secretly decide to use it to complete Stark's "Ultron" global defense program.
-The unexpectedly sentient Ultron, believing he must eradicate humanity to save Earth, eliminates Stark's A.I.
-J.A.R.V.I.S. and attacks the Avengers at their headquarters.
+Stark and Banner discover an artificial intelligence (AI) within the scepter's gem and secretly use it to complete Stark's "Ultron" global defense program.
+The unexpectedly sentient Ultron, believing he must eradicate humanity to save Earth, eliminates Stark's AI J.A.R.V.I.S. and attacks the Avengers at their headquarters.
 Escaping with the scepter, Ultron uses the resources in Strucker's Sokovia base to upgrade his rudimentary body and build an army of robot drones.
-Having killed Strucker, he recruits the Maximoffs, who hold Stark responsible for their parents' deaths by his company's weapons, and goes to the base of arms dealer Ulysses Klaue in Johannesburg to get vibranium.
-The Avengers attack Ultron and the Maximoffs, but Wanda subdues them with haunting visions, causing Banner to turn into the Hulk and rampage until Stark stops him with his anti-Hulk armor.
+He kills Strucker and recruits the Maximoffs, who hold Stark responsible for the deaths of their parents by his company's weapons.
+The trio go to the base of arms dealer Ulysses Klaue in Johannesburg to get vibranium.
+The Avengers attack them there and are subdued by haunting visions created by Wanda.
+Banner turns into the Hulk and rampages through Johannesburg until Stark stops him with his anti-Hulk armor.

-A worldwide backlash over the resulting destruction, and the fears Wanda's hallucinations incited, send the team into hiding at Barton's farmhouse.
+A worldwide backlash over the Hulk's destruction, and the fears Wanda's hallucinations incited, send the team into hiding at Barton's farmhouse with his family.
 Thor departs to consult with Dr. Erik Selvig on the apocalyptic future he saw in his hallucination, while Nick Fury arrives and encourages the team to form a plan to stop Ultron.
 In Seoul, Ultron uses Loki's scepter to enslave the team's friend Helen Cho.
 They use her synthetic-tissue technology, vibranium, and the scepter's gem to craft a new body.
-As Ultron uploads himself into the body, Wanda is able to read his mind; discovering his plan for human extinction, the Maximoffs turn against Ultron.
+As Ultron uploads himself into it, Wanda reads his mind and discovers his plan for human extinction; the Maximoffs turn against Ultron.
 Rogers, Romanoff, and Barton fight Ultron and retrieve the synthetic body, but Ultron captures Romanoff.
-The Avengers fight among themselves when Stark and Banner secretly upload J.A.R.V.I.S.—who is still working after hiding from Ultron inside the Internet—into the synthetic body.
+Stark and Banner upload J.A.R.V.I.S., who has been secretly active inside the Internet to hide from Ultron, into the synthetic body.